james-middleton/Family-Handbook/README.md

 As part of the connected curriculum, teachers use real life examples whenever possible and make links to other subjects (e.g. science, geography).

-You can find an [overview of the curriculum](http://www.darlinghurst.uk/documents/maths-at-darlinghurst.pdf) for each year group on the school website
+You can find an [overview of the curriculum](http://www.darlinghurst.uk/documents/maths-at-darlinghurst.pdf) for each year group on the school website.

 Under the [Maths](http://www.darlinghurst.uk/school/curriculum/maths/) section of the website, you can also read the school's Maths policies in full, find a [calculation glossary of terms](http://www.darlinghurst.uk/documents/calculation-glossary-of-terms.pdf) and see slides from previous maths workshops.